hms-networks/AbccSpiAnalyzer/README.md

   compile the appropriate shared object library based on the host system.
 > DEPENDENCIES: **Python**, **G++**

+> ADDITIONAL DEPENDENCY: Depending on the system it may also be required to install `g++-multilib` in order for the python build script to complete without error.
+This is so a 64-bit system can cross-compile for 32-bit machines.

 Once compiled, a file called `AbccSpiAnalyzer.so` or `AbccSpiAnalyzer64.so` will reside in the either `./plugins/Linux/` or `./plugins/Linux64` folder, respectively.
 Copy this shared object to your Saleae Logic software